 Wang Qingsong, China

 Cheng Ran, China & Item Idem, France

 Erwin Wurm, Austria

 Exhibited: Brick sellers of Kabul, 2006

 For Lida Abdul, the most difficult thing is to move beyond the memory of an event.
 Ruins carry the memory of something lost and act as a reminder of what used to be.
-In this video, a group of children are lining up to sell bricks taken from a ruin site to a construction worker.
-While she transforms specific ruins into a general statement on war, she insists that her work not to be reduced to the merely political.
-The video is a metaphor of the radical physical and social changes taking place in Afghanistan at the moment.
+In this video, children are lining up to sell bricks taken from a ruin site to a construction worker.
+While she transforms specific ruins into a general statement on war, she insists that her work not be reduced to the merely political.
+The video is a metaphor for the radical physical and social changes taking place in Afghanistan.
 The young kids represent hopes to rebuild the country and forget about traumas that have struck Afghanistan.

 Exhibited: In Transit, 2008

 Abdul’s video work In Transit features school children filling a military airplane with cotton, attaching ropes, and attempting to fly the airplane like a kite.
 The harsh reality of the destruction of war is counterpointed by the hope in the future represented by the children – the most innocent creatures.
 In Abdul’s words:

 It’s really a playful piece, a fantasy piece, with a group of kids who are playing with a very old Russian plane that was left years ago.
 I was really struck by this piece because it looks between a plane and a bird.
 It’s like a skeleton almost…

 I want to bring out the beauty of the tragic way in which children face violent scenarios and show how they can be flexible in similar conditions with their innocence by creating an antidote to the tragedy of their condition.
 Without children playing and running through the streets of Kabul, Afghanistan today would be even more violent than it is.